 What are the SportMedBC InTraining clinics?

-The InTraining program follows a 13-week tried & proven RunWalk plan.
-The InTraining program includes micro and macro-cycles to incorporate gradual, incremental training-load progressions and recovery sessions throughout the 13 weeks.
+The RunWalk InTraining program follows a 13-week tried & proven RunWalk plan which includes micro and macro-cycles to incorporate gradual, incremental training-load progressions and recovery sessions throughout the 13 weeks.
 This proven method of training is supported by industry professionals and leading sport medicine practitioners.
-The focus is to have clinic participants gradually increase their training over a 13-week period, in order to avoid injury and give the body time to adapt to the stress of running or walking.
-Participants meet once per week with their group, and will be expected to train on two additional days throughout the week.
+The focus is to have clinic participants gradually increase their training over a 13-week period, to avoid injury and give the body time to adapt to the stress of running or walking.
+Participants meet once per week with their group and will be expected to train on two additional days throughout the week.

-A Clinic Coordinator is assigned to each Host Centre clinic to ensure program delivery, quality and consistency.
-Each coordinator is knowledgeable in the areas of health, fitness, organization and leadership, and is trained by SportMedBC to help clinic participants achieve their fitness goals.
+A Clinic Mentor is assigned to each individual program location to ensure delivery, quality and consistency.
+Each Mentor is knowledgeable in the areas of health, fitness, organization, and leadership, and is trained by SportMedBC to help participants achieve their fitness goals.
 In addition, a team of trained, enthusiastic volunteer leaders will be available each week to assist the coordinator and motivate the participants.
-The leaders have completed SportMedBC training, and are experienced runners or walkers - many of them have started out as participants, just like you!
+The leaders have completed SportMedBC training and are experienced runners or walkers - many of them have started out as participants, just like you!

 When does the InTraining program run?

-The RunWalk10k InTraining Program has 3 season: Fall Season (Septmber-December); Spring Sseason (January-April); and Post/Pre Season (6-Weeks Online)
+The RunWalk InTraining program has 3 season: Fall Season (September-December); Spring Season (January-April)

 How much does it cost to join an InTraining clinic?